mbarrins/wagoninn-backend/README.md

 A site to manage bookings for a dog and cat boarding kennel.
 Users can see the daily boarding details and enter new owners, pets, and bookings.
 Written using Javascript with React, React-Router, and Redux, with a Ruby-on-Rails API backend.

+You can see a running version of the application at https://wagoninn-kennel.herokuapp.com/.

 This is the backend Ruby-on-Rails API.
 The frontend can be found [here](https://github.com/mbarrins/wagoninn-kennel).

 Author